Child with leg braces walking with a woman indoors

 Developed by a leading orthotist, validated with families.

-Your socks weren't designed for orthotics
+Your socks weren't designed for orthotics.

 Wrong fit